PranayaKShrestha/MLBhitterAdjust/README.md

 # MLBhitterAdjust

 While watching the Toronto Blue Jays this season, I noticed Addison Barger starting to break out at the plate.
-It made me wonder: how long does it usually take for rookie hitters to adjust to major league pitching?
+It made me wonder: How long does it usually take for rookie hitters to adjust to major league pitching?
 Some players seem to struggle early but then suddenly turn a corner, while others never quite get there.
 That observation led to this project.

-The goal is to explore whether we can quantify the point at which hitters begin to adjust by looking at game-by-game trends in stats like strikeout rate (K%), walk rate (BB%) and more in-depth Plate Discipline statistics such as O-Contact%, Zone%, etc. By tracking performance across a 15 games interval, I hope to find patterns in how rookies progress and whether there is a common adjustment period among successful players.
+The goal is to explore whether we can quantify the point at which hitters begin to adjust by looking at game-by-game trends in stats like strikeout rate (K%), walk rate (BB%) and more in-depth Plate Discipline statistics such as O-Contact%, Zone%, etc. By tracking performance across a 15-game interval, I hope to find patterns in how rookies progress and whether there is a common adjustment period among successful players.

 Research Question: When do rookie hitters begin to adjust to MLB pitching, and how can we measure that adjustment using performance data?